We all know this and try it, but is it working? How do you know it is enough? How to spend more quality time with your children?

-Kids don’t lie, they express their feelings by talking, acting and behaving certain ways.
-I personally came to realize that when I started working full time after my maternity leave and peaked when my 18 month old started daycare.
-I was in a rush in the morning getting ready to leave the house, making breakfast, daycare and then start my work day.
+Kids don’t lie, they express their feelings by talking, acting and behaving in certain ways.
+I personally came to realize that when I started working full time after my maternity leave and peaked when my 18-month-old started daycare.
+I was in a rush in the morning getting ready to leave the house, making breakfast, daycare and then start my workday.
 At work, there’s always too much to do.
 Then in a rush again for daycare, home for dinner, family time, bath and bedtime.

 - Make more efforts to have the TV off as much as you can.
 When the TV is on, you get distracted and your child gets distracted

-- Sit on the floor and engage playtime at eye level
+- Sit on the floor and engage in playtime at eye level

 - Talk to him in a soft and caring manner

-- Describe whatever you both are doing during playtime permitting him to answer in the best of his ability
+- Describe whatever you both are doing during playtime permitting him to answer to the best of his ability

 - Smile when you make eye contact

 - Hug and kiss him often